amhcd9/ISLT_7375/README.md

 # ISLT_7375-JQueryMobile
-Works of my ISLT_7375-JQueryMobile course
+Exercises of my ISLT_7375-JQueryMobile course

 Here you are going to find only HTML,CSS, JavaScript and JQuery Mobile code.